Jadersonrilidio/product-inventory/README.md

 }
 ```

-- and your new product type in the backend is ready to go! just go for testing it.
+and your new product type in the backend is ready to go!

-PS: Remember to add the product Enum type and the product-type on the database as well, following the provided SQL bellow, properly replacing the placeholders:
+**OBS:** Remember to add the product Enum type and the product-type on the database as well.
+To accomplish that, you can use the following SQL queries, properly replacing the `{{placeholders}}`:

 ```sql
 ALTER TABLE IF EXISTS products (